 For many employers and workers, this will come as good news.
 For years, employees in the business of writing reports and data entry have had to listen to music to drown out the general hubbub of the office environment and get their work done.
 It’s a shame, and it reveals just how badly open plan office design got it wrong.
 According to a survey by Savills in Britain, more than half of workers said that noise levels in their offices were intolerable and were interfering with their ability to do work.

 Jeremy Myerson is a writer on office layout.
 He says that offices are changing and changing fast.
 The open plan office, he says, was reactive: it was a reaction against the rows upon rows of clerks that reduced workers to mere cogs in the wheel.
 Many of the changes that facilitated open plan were simple, like breaking up rows of desks by bringing them together.
 But the idea was never really about improving productivity.
 Rather, it was about improving the image of the company as a place to work and making workers feel a little more special.

 Myerson says that the modern office is more flexible, with spaces or pods where employees can hunker down and get on with the job.
-This might explain why vendors like Arnold’s Office Furniture are expanding their offering of self-contained units.
+This might explain why vendors are expanding their offering of self-contained units.
 It turns out that staff would rather have the ability to escape the hustle and bustle of the office, knuckle down, and further their careers.
 That means having spaces where there is no eating, no talking and, crucially, no mobile phones.